 It was a mixed start to the day.
-Bitcoin rose to an early morning high $9,357.0 before hitting reverse.
+Bitcoin recovered from an early dip to strike a late morning intraday high $9,496.9 before hitting reverse.

-The near-term bullish trend remained intact in spite of 3 consecutive days in the red mid-week.
-Bitcoin continued to hold above the 23.6% FIB of $8,900.
+The near-term bullish trend remained intact in spite of last week’s sell-off, with Bitcoin holding well above the 23.6% FIB of $8,900.

 For the bears, Bitcoin would need to slide through the 62% FIB of $6,400 to form a near-term bearish trend.

 The Rest of the Pack

 Across the rest of the majors, it was a bearish day on Thursday.